 JESUS: Peter, can you do me a favor?

 JESUS: When I’m preaching today, doing my thing, can you keep Chester far away from me?

 JESUS: Visually would be fine; the next town ideal.

 PETER: Is Chester still getting on your nerves?

 JESUS: I think it’s beyond nerves.
-Why don’t you send Chester into town with Thomas?
-They can get provisions.
+Hey, I got and idea.
+Why don’t you send Chester into town with Thomas to get provisions.
 Heck, they might even bring some back.

 PETER: I like that idea.

 JESUS: It’s a great idea, but in the future…